n3rdopolis/rebeccablackos/README.txt

 PROBLEMS:
       Due to egl_gallium being dropped in the recent version of Mesa( https://www.libreoffice.org/bugzilla/show_bug.cgi?id=86701 ), software rendering with egl Wayland cleints no longer works, so Mesa is frozen at 10.3.

+      A few files outside of /opt get written that may conflict with the files provided by main Ubuntu archives.
+The number of files that get overwritten is small, and mostly just header files.
+If an installed system can't be updated due to this, use the rbos-enable-dpkg-overwrites command for a wizard to enable dpkg overwrites.

 BOOT OPTIONS:
       The WaylandLoginManager responds when paticular strings are passed to the kernel command line.
 These options are made availible by the live CD boot menu, or on an installed system by running the command rbos-failedboot as root.
 (Which is automatically called when the login manager's display server crashes 5 times.)
             wlmforcefbdev: Force the WaylandLoginManager to handle the system as if though it does not support kernel mode setting, even if kernel mode setting is availible.